Skip to main content

 Kabalagala

-Traditional pancake-like sweet made from ripe bananas, cassava flour, and sugar.
-Fried until golden brown.
-Popular street snack and dessert, especially in central Uganda.
+A pancake-like sweet of ripe bananas, cassava flour, and sugar, fried until golden.
+It is a common street snack and dessert, particularly in central Uganda.

 vegetarianContains: Gluten